jrean/laravel-user-verification/README.md

 ```

-Where `:table` is replaced by the table of your choice.
+Where `:table` is replaced by the table name of your choice.

 Migrate the migration with the following command: